joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-ai.md

 Today AI is practically synonomous with deep learning.
 All of the landmark AI accomplishments of the last 10 years were accomplished with deep learning.
 Here is a sampling of some of the most important achievements:

--AlexNet
+- AlexNet
--Practical self-driving cars (e.g. Tesla Autopilot, Waymo, etc...)
+- Practical self-driving cars (e.g. Tesla Autopilot, Waymo, etc...)
--AlphaGo
+- AlphaGo
--AlphaFold
+- AlphaFold
--GPT-3
+- GPT-3
--DALL-E
+- DALL-E

 Before deep learning a list of the most important AI accomplishments might look something like this:

--DeepBlue
+- DeepBlue
--Watson (the Jeopardy playing system)
+- Watson (the Jeopardy playing system)
--uh...
+- uh...

 It's hard to come up with much of a list because most of what came before deep learning was closer to the core of computer science.
 It was about algorithms for efficiently searching data structures, logic-based representations of knowledge, etc...
 It involved coming up with lots of tricks and heuristics, and its methods were less powerful and general.
 A history of the early days in AI reveals many systems like SHRDLU (1972).
 SHRDLU was a reasoning engine in a virtual "blocks world" environment.
 It was implemented in Lisp and had separate hardcoded modules for parsing language and logical inference [1].
 Given a representation of a "blocks world" it could respond to things such as: "Find a block which is taller than the one you are holding and put it in the box".
 It was very impressive at the time, but it wasn't generally understood until later that such systems scaled very poorly to larger problem instances.

 In their textbook, Norvig and Russell list the following accomplishments as state-of-the-art (2010):

--Robotic vehicles
+- Robotic vehicles
--Speech recognition
+- Speech recognition
--Autonomous planning and scheduling
+- Autonomous planning and scheduling
--Game playing
+- Game playing
--Spam fighting
+- Spam fighting
--Logistics planning
+- Logistics planning
--Robotics
+- Robotics
--Machine translation
+- Machine translation

 Nearly all of these are dominated by deep learning today!
 Even in the domain of planning and scheduling (which is not a focus area of deep learning research), such problems can potentially be converted into reinforcement learning environments and solved with deep reinforcement learning.